 I had only intended to audit 1 or 2 sites but in the end I couldn’t face turning people down and so I agreed to audit 11 nonprofit websites.

 *Quick disclaimer: Whilst I do offer SEO services for nonprofits, this wasn’t an effort to generate new business, although it has since led to enquiries for SEO support.

 For each site I offered somewhat of an ‘SEO audit lite’.
 I wanted to cover some of the big, core issues that could be fixed without needing to go too in-depth.
 The audit lite consisted of a complete site crawl to identify serious issues, an eyeball check to spot for visible mistakes, and some CRO checks (conversion rate optimisation).

 Here’s what I found…

-SEO For Nonprofits: Tips To Solve Common Site Issues
+SEO For Charities: Tips To Solve Common Site Issues

 Whilst conducting these audits I kept noticing the same simple errors over and over again.

 The reason is simple, small charities are focused on helping their beneficiaries, and so the website (quite naturally) takes a back seat.